Understanding Certifications for Electronic Hardware Products

-Although not technically a certification, if your product incorporates Bluetooth Classic or Bluetooth Low-Energy, then you must have it tested and “certified” in order to use the Bluetooth name/logo on your product.
+Although not technically a certification, if your product incorporates Bluetooth Classic or Bluetooth Low-Energy, then you must pay a licensing fee and testing costs depending on your product implementation.

-Bluetooth SIG is an non-profit organization that oversees the Bluetooth standard and licensing of the Bluetooth technology trademark.
-You need to register and have your product tested in a certified lab.
-You must also pay to use the Bluetooth trademark.
-Unlike the other certifications, this is an international certification.
+Bluetooth SIG is a non-profit organization that oversees the Bluetooth standard and the licensing of the Bluetooth technology trademark.
+You must pay them a fee to use the Bluetooth trademark.

-Even if your product implements Bluetooth using a pre-certified module you will still be required to obtain the Bluetooth SIG certification.
+If your product implements Bluetooth using a pre-certified module, then you only need to pay the licensing fee.

-The normal Bluetooth SIG fee is $8,000 USD.
-However, they also offer a lower cost option specifically for start-up companies that costs only $2,500 USD.
-To qualify you must show financial documents proving that your annual revenue is less than $1 million dollars.
+The Bluetooth SIG licensing fee alone is $8,000 USD.
+They used to also offer a lower cost option specifically for startups, that costs only $2,500 USD.
+However, in early 2020 they eliminated this lower cost option.